Thursday, April 28

 Welcome to Squirrel Facts

 Let me tell you all about how amazing squirrels are.
 Squirrels come from the rodent family.
 They are cute little critters!
-Did you know that there are more than 200 different species of squirrels that live all over the world?
-Did you know that chipmunks, groundhog, and prairie dogs are in the squirrel family?
-Squirrels have four front teeth that never stop growing.
-There are two on the top and two on the bottom called incisors.
-They have around 20 teeth altogether.
-In order for squirrels to keep their four incisors from growing too long they have to constantly chew/gnaw on stuff.
+Did you know that more than 200 different species of squirrels live all over the world?
+Did you know chipmunks, groundhogs, and prairie dogs are part of the squirrel family?

 What is your favorite type of squirrel?